Comparing work in Slack to email and Microsoft Teams

-Some employees log in late, only to count down the minutes to when they can log off again.
+Some employees log in late only to count down the minutes to when they can log off.
 Others can’t wait to connect with colleagues, share ideas and deliver inspired projects.
 As of July 2020, Gallup reports that just 36% of workers represent the latter group.

-We wanted to understand which communication tool encourages the most engaged employees, and discover how they leverage that tool or platform to find happiness and purpose at work.
+We wanted to understand what communication tool encourages the most engaged employee, and discover how they leverage that tool or platform to find happiness and purpose at work.
 Armed with such knowledge, companies have an opportunity to lower turnover, boost customer satisfaction and improve overall performance.

-In this Reframing Engagement Report, we set out to uncover these answers and more.
-Conducted with Quadrant Strategies among more than 1,800 knowledge workers, 600 of whom were Slack users, 600 of whom were Microsoft Teams users and 600 of whom were email users, the survey revealed that Slack users are more engaged with Slack’s product, use it to tackle a greater variety of work and are overall more satisfied than users of Teams and email.
+In this Reframing Engagement Report, we set out to uncover these answers, and more.
+Conducted with Quadrant Strategies among more than 1,800 knowledge workers, 600 of whom are Slack users, 600 of whom are Microsoft Teams users, and 600 of whom are email users, the survey revealed that Slack users are more engaged with Slack’s product, use it to tackle a greater variety of work, and are overall more satisfied than users of Teams and email.
+Compare Slack vs Teams to see the full breakdown of features and capabilities.

 45%